-Two new shows they did at this time made it onto the air.
-One was part of an Anything Can Happen Day, done
+One new episode they might have taken part in did make it onto the air.
+This was part of an Anything Can Happen Day, done

 with British actress Janet Munro, who arrived in America on March 3, 1958.
 Called Darby O' Gill,

 it promoted the live-action feature then filming on the studio backlot and on sound stage four.
 This show wasn't broadcast until June 24, 1959, two days before the film's US premiere and over a year after it was made.
 It was the last original broadcast of the Mickey Mouse Club, though whether the Mouseketeers participation made it past editing is unknown.